Skip to content

 In the above example, and with all placeholders, offline_player could be None if there is no player associated with the placeholder.

-To use the two placeholders we defined in the above example, we would use %script:test_placeholder1% and %script:test_placeholder2%.
+If the name of the script is test.py, the placeholders in the above example would be %script:test_placeholder1% and %script:test_placeholder2%.

 Unregistering a Placeholder